 - Sweats are also known as vasomotor symptoms because they are associated with changes in the vascular system that affect blood flow in the body

-- Hot flushes and night sweats affect around 75% of women
+- Hot flushes and night sweats affect around 75%

 Read more about the stages of menopause.